The Continental Army of 1775

 On August 20, 1775, Washington writes to Lund Washington, a distant cousin who was overseeing improvements made to the supreme commander’s home, Mt.
 Vernon, “… The people of this government… by no means deserve their officers [who] are the most indifferent kind of people I ever saw.
 I have already broke one colonel and five captains for cowardice and for drawing more pay and provisions than they had men in their companies…” He gives a brief description of his rank and file, “… I dare say the men would fight very well if properly officered, although they are an exceeding dirty and nasty people…”

 The new commander of His Majesty’s Ministerial Forces in America, General William Howe, has, by the time Washington penned the above letter to Reed, already decided to depart Boston for Halifax where he planned to regroup a portion of his army and wait for the promised fleet that will bring considerate reinforcements.
 Washington will hasten the British on their way when he positions cannon on Dorchester Heights, making the British position in Boston undefendable.
-By the summer of 1776, the war moves to New York City where Washington will get his first real test of an army he has spent months frantically piecing together.
+By the summer of 1776, the war moved to New York City where Washington got his first real test of an army he had spent months frantically piecing together.

 Commager, Henry Steele & Morris, Richard B., Editors.
 The Spirit of Seventy-Six.
 1958:Harper & Row Publishers, New York, NY.